armin-reichert/pacman/README.md

 Game-specific command-line arguments:
   - `-help`, `-usage`: list all available command-line parameters
   - `-demoMode`: Pac-Man moves randomly and is immortable
-  - `-simpleMode (default: false): in simple mode only the basic playing functionality is enabled
+  - `-simpleMode` (default: false): in simple mode only the basic playing functionality is enabled
   - `-ghostsHarmless` (default: false): deadly ghost collisions are detected
-  - `-ghostsFleeRandomly true/false` (default: true): ghosts flee in random directions when frightened.
+  - `-ghostsFleeRandomly true|false` (default: true): ghosts flee in random directions when frightened.
 If this is set to false, they choose a "safe" corner to flee to
   - `-pacManImmortable` (default: false): Pac-Man keeps live after being killed
-  - `-overflowBug true/false` (default: true): simulates overflow bug from Arcade version
+  - `-overflowBug true|false` (default: true): simulates overflow bug from Arcade version
   - `-pathFinder`(default: astar): the path finder algorithm (astar, bfs, bestfs) used for computing the safe paths
   - `-skipIntro` (default: false): intro screen is skipped
   - `-startLevel`(default: 1): starts the game in the specified level